Discovering What You Can Control: Interventional Boundary Discovery for Reinforcement Learning: Method

-We state three properties of \IBD{} that together characterize its reliability guarantees.
-Each follows from standard results in causal inference and nonparametric statistics; we include them to make explicit why an interventional approach avoids the failure modes of observational selection.
+The two-sample test in \IBD{} inherits standard properties from causal inference and multiple testing: the confounding path is severed at the action node, a causal path still produces a detectable shift under faithfulness, and FDR control bounds the rate of spurious inclusions.

-\begin{proposition}[Confounding immunity] Because \IBD{} collects interventional data under $\doop(\va = \text{noise})$, all edges $C \to \va$ from confounders $C$ to actions are severed.
-The two-sample test statistic is therefore invariant to the presence or absence of confounders: $\widehat{\SoI}$ is identical whether confounders are active or removed. \end{proposition}
+\begin{proposition}[Invariance to confounders] Because \IBD{} collects interventional data by replacing the action mechanism with a confounder-independent randomized policy, all edges $C \to \va$ from confounders $C$ to actions are severed under the intervention branch.
+In the population limit, the distribution of the test statistic on non-SoI dimensions is therefore invariant to the presence or absence of confounders, and $\widehat{\SoI}$ converges to the same set whether confounders are active or removed (up to sampling noise in finite samples). \end{proposition}

-This is the property that distinguishes \IBD{} from observational alternatives.
-Confounders create correlations between actions and observations that persist under any amount of observational data.
-The do-operator eliminates these correlations by making actions independent of all non-descendant variables~\citep{pearl2009causality}.

-\begin{proposition}[Interventional detectability] Under the faithfulness assumption (if a directed causal path from $a_j$ to $o_i$ of length $\leq h$ exists, then the conditional distribution of $o^{(i)}_{t+h}$ given $\doop(a_j = u)$ depends non-trivially on $u$), intervening on action dimension $j$ changes the distribution of $h$-step state differences on dimension $i$ if and only if a directed causal path of length $\leq h$ from $a_j$ to $o_i$ exists. \end{proposition}
+\begin{proposition}[Interventional detectability] Assume (i) faithfulness: if a directed causal path from $a_j$ to $o_i$ of length $\leq h$ exists, then the conditional distribution of $o^{(i)}_{t+h}$ given $\doop(a_j = u)$ depends non-trivially on $u$; and (ii) statistic sensitivity: this distributional change is not annihilated by the chosen summary $\Delta^h_i$.
+Then a directed causal path of length $\leq h$ from $a_j$ to $o_i$ is a sufficient condition for the distribution of $\Delta^h_i$ to differ between the baseline and intervention branches.
+Conversely, in the absence of any such path, $\Delta^h_i$ has the same distribution under both branches. \end{proposition}

-\begin{proposition}[Finite-sample error control] The permutation test variant of \IBD{} controls per-test Type~I error at level $\leq \alpha$ exactly, for any sample sizes $N$ and any number of permutations $B$~\citep{phipson2010permutation}.
-The Welch $t$-test variant controls Type~I error asymptotically under the central limit theorem applied to trajectory-level summaries.
-In both cases, BH correction across all $m = d \times |\cH|$ tests controls the overall false discovery rate at level $\alpha$. \end{proposition}
+\begin{proposition}[Type I and FDR control] The Welch $t$-test on trajectory-level summaries $\{\Delta^h_i(\tau^b_k)\}, \{\Delta^h_i(\tau^{\mathrm{int}}_k)\}$ controls per-pair Type I error asymptotically under the central limit theorem.
+After Bonferroni aggregation over horizons within each dimension, $\tilde p_i = \min\{1, |H|\min_{h\in H} p_{i,h}\}$, the resulting dimension-level $p$-values are valid under the null.
+Applying Benjamini--Hochberg correction to $\{\tilde p_i\}_{i=1}^d$ controls the dimension-level false discovery rate at level $\alpha$ under the standard independence or PRDS dependence conditions. \end{proposition}